What Caliber is the 9mm?

 - It is the default NATO round.

-Some of these reasons are 9 mm firearms have a cheaper operational cost compared to larger calibers, and studies show that FBI agents are more accurate with it compared to larger calibers.
+Some of these reasons are 9mm firearms have a cheaper operational cost compared to larger calibers, and studies show that FBI agents are more accurate with it compared to larger calibers.

-The 9mm magazine can generally hold more rounds than most .40 and .45 in a smaller frame gun.
+The 9mm magazine can generally hold more rounds than most 40 s. w. and 45 acp in a smaller frame gun.
 This will allow you to be able to conceal your weapon easier without giving up the number of shots that you can carry while not giving up concealment.
 You can also find some amazing night sights for a 9 such as Glocks.

 While we do not want you to use this as an excuse not to practice if life gets in the way where you cannot find time to shoot more than a few times a year, less recoil will be very helpful in allowing you to defend yourself if the time ever comes.

 What is the caliber of the 9 mm?
-Well hate to break it to you, but it is 9 mm, and while the old school train of thought was that the 9 mm is an underpowered caliber that is not for self defense, data from the last few decades shows otherwise.
-9 mm cartridges have been so heavily re-engineered that they hit above their weight class by outperforming some larger calibers.
-As for 9 mm pistols, they can be designed to be smaller than most guns while still being able to carry 10-15 rounds in a magazine.
-So next time you hear somebody talking down about the 9 mm, you can now educate them on why this is not a caliber to be laughed at.
+Well hate to break it to you, but it is 9 mm, and while the old school train of thought was that the 9 mm is an underpowered caliber that is not for self defense, data from the last few decades shows this is a pretty Bad A self defense weapon.